Table of Contents (click to expand)

 For Chernobyl, while the decontamination of water using sunflowers showed favorable results, the soil clean-up was not as effective.
 Since remediation methods were implemented a few years after the fallout, the radiocesium had already been bound to the soil particles, which hindered its extraction from the soil.

-Sunflowers were also planted in Fukushima, Japan after a powerful earthquake triggered a tsunami, which led to a nuclear disaster at the Fukushima Daiichi Nuclear Power Plant in 2013.
-Efforts to implement phytoremediation using sunflowers here, however, were not deemed successful and had a markedly different outcome than Chernobyl, which could be attributed to Fukushima having used a sunflower variety with no phytoextraction capabilities and cesium fixation in the soil.
+Sunflowers were also planted in Fukushima, Japan after a powerful earthquake triggered a tsunami, which led to a nuclear disaster at the Fukushima Daiichi Nuclear Power Plant in March 2011.
+Efforts to implement phytoremediation using sunflowers here, however, were not deemed successful and had a markedly different outcome than Chernobyl.
+The likely culprits: Fukushima used a sunflower variety with poor phytoextraction capabilities, the cesium had become tightly fixed to mica and clay minerals in the soil (lowering its bioavailability), and unlike the Chernobyl demonstration — which targeted contaminated water — the Fukushima effort had to contend with contaminated soil, a much harder problem.

 This failure had significant implications in terms of highlighting the importance of screening plant types for phytoremediation to be feasible.
-The plant species selected must tolerant to high concentrations of the contaminant, while accumulating a substantial amount of the target contaminant in its tissues.
+The plant species selected must be tolerant to high concentrations of the contaminant, while accumulating a substantial amount of the target contaminant in its tissues.
 It should grow rapidly and have a high biomass production capacity.
-Field mustard, amaranthus and cockscomb are some other plants that have been utilized for phytoremediation.
+Field mustard, amaranthus and cockscomb are some other plants that have been utilized alongside sunflowers for phytoremediation.
+More recent work has pushed in the opposite direction — instead of switching species, researchers are screening sunflower cultivars themselves; a 2025 study identified a cultivar (TK-39) that accumulated strontium far more efficiently than common varieties, suggesting the Fukushima-era cultivar problem is now being engineered around.

 Since radiation after a nuclear disaster often rests on the top inches of the soil, in order to decontaminate that soil, another method attempted by Japan has been to excavate the nuclear waste from the soil by removing the top layers of the soil where the contaminants have settled.
 The dug out toxic soil is packed into plastic bags and then stored for off-site disposal.
 This is a massive undertaking that is not only expensive, but also highly dangerous, as it involves the transport of the contaminated material to a different site, adding risks of secondary contamination.